 For sure, however, is that the two children are made immobile by the force of Martin’s will, in a standoff with emotionally remote surgeon dad, Steven (Colin Farrell), over Martin’s obsession with Steven’s bungling his father’s operation, causing his death.

 While Martin blackmails Steven with the most heinous condition for deliverance, we are treated to Kubrick-like long shots down antiseptic corridors to distance us from the horror of this doomed family’s life.
 Even their language is stiff and formal, measured out slowly as if in a bad Puritan-colonial drama.
-Such careless distancing leaves everyone off center, the better to show the class divide, the degradation of the wealthy, and the baseness of the underclass that lies underneath the veneer.
+Such careless distancing leaves everyone off center, the better to show the class divide and the degradation of the wealthy.

 All of this is comical when considering the black nature of it, but a feeling that revenge may be necessary is not far beneath the surface.
 Moreover, payment may be due for a cloistered, affectless life.
 As usual in a surreal dissection of privileged complacency, the hollow house, an emasculating masturbation motif, and emotional negligence work together to undermine the surface happiness of wealth and power.

 The theme of an outsider invading a home and changing things is given extra force with an absurd overlay.
 Maybe absurdists like Samuel Beckett and director Yorgos Lanthimos are better than the realists and we critics in exploring the terror of living.

 John DeSando, a Los Angeles Press Club first-place winner for National Entertainment Journalism, hosts WCBE’s It’s Movie Time and co-hosts Cinema Classics.
 Contact him at JDeSando@Columbus.rr.com